openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 | full_message                 | String    | The last message (full json) seen on the Mycroft Bus.
 Filtered by the messageTypes properties  |

-The channel 'full_message' has the following configuration available :
+The channel 'full_message' has the following configuration available:

 | property      |  type                           | description                                                             | mandatory |
 |---------------|---------------------------------|-------------------------------------------------------------------------|-----------|